nitiesharya/cluster-regression-model/README.md

-# cluster-regression-model
+# Cluster regression model for control of nonlinear dynamics.
-Cluster regression model for control of nonlinear dynamics The code does the follwoing
+The code does the follwoing
 - generates time series data for the forced Lorenz system
 - Clusters the Lorenz attractor using kmeans clustering